 El-Shazli has 28 years of experience in civic and union organizing, institution building, leadership skills training, labor education and training methodologies, political advocacy, and development, implementation and management of international programs.
 Her work with trade unions, political institutions, political parties and NGOs has taken her to Central and Eastern Europe, the Caucuses, Iran, South America, Western Europe, the United States, and to the Middle East and North Africa.
 She was the Regional Program Director for the Middle East and North Africa programs at the Solidarity Center, AFL-CIO from September 2004 until June 2011.
 El-Shazli was the Deputy Regional Director for the Middle East and North Africa at the National Democratic Institute for International Affairs from 2001 until 2004.
 During her tenure at NDI, she served as NDI’s Resident Representative in Beirut, where she implemented programs to help develop and empower civil society organizations in Lebanon and in the region.
 She has also worked at the American Center for International Labor Solidarity (The Solidarity Center), the international institute of the American labor movement, the AFL-CIO from 1994 to 2000, where she managed programs in eight Arab countries.
 She previously served as the Free Trade Union Institute’s Senior Program Officer for Central and Eastern Europe from 1987 to 1994, during which time she developed and implemented educational, training and financial assistance programs for trade unions in the region.
 During her tenure with FTUI, El-Shazli responded to regional needs with programs addressing worker rights, gender empowerment, communications, training of trainers (TOT), vocational and leadership skills training.

 Benjamin Gatling (Ph.D., Ohio State University) is a folklorist specializing in the folklore of Central Asia and the Middle East.
 Prior to coming to Mason, he held a postdoctoral fellowship in the Thompson Writing Program at Duke University.
-He is currently working on a book project, entitled Post-Soviet and Sufi: Islam and Expressive Culture in Tajikistan, as part of the Folklore Studies in a Multicultural World multi-press book series.
+His book, Expressions of Sufi Culture in Tajikistan (University of Wisconsin Press) will be published in 2018 as part of the Folklore Studies in a Multicultural World multi-press book series.
 The book explores how Muslims in Tajikistan mobilize expressive culture to carve out political agency and construct what it means to be Muslim in the post-Soviet context.

 Nathaniel Greenberg is Assistant Professor of Arabic at George Mason University and book review editor for the Journal of Arabic Literature.
 His work includes the ACLA award-winning The Aesthetic of Revolution in the Film and Literature of Naguib Mahfouz (1952-1967) (Lexington) and Islamists of the Maghreb: a Modern History of North African Political Islam (Routledge), with Jeffry R. Halverson.
 He is currently completing a third book drawn from his experience reporting on the opening days of the 2011 Arab uprising in Egypt for the The Seattle Times.